kubeedge/kubeedge/CONTRIBUTING.md

 * End-to-end ("e2e"): These are broad tests of overall system behavior and coherence.
 The e2e tests are in [kubeedge e2e](https://github.com/kubeedge/kubeedge/tree/master/tests/e2e).

 Continuous integration will run these tests on PRs.
+> if you want to run CI on your own fork, please sync tags on your fork.
+In parts of CI we enalbed tag checking.